adam-kowalczuk/tweeter/README.md

 # Tweeter Project

-Tweeter is a single-page app (SPA) made with jQuery and AJAX that allows users to post "tweets" under 140 characters (à la Twitter).
+Tweeter is a single-page app (SPA) made with HTML, CSS, JavaScript, jQuery and AJAX that allows users to post "tweets" under 140 characters (à la Twitter).

 ## Final Product